sevenmind/kaufmann_ex/README.md

 Tieing `KafkaEx`, `AvroEx`, and `Schemex`.

-KaufmannEx exists to make it easy to decode Avro encoded messages off of a kafka broker.
+KaufmannEx exists to make it easy to consume Avro encoded messages off of a kafka broker in a parallel, controlled, manner.

 ## Installation